KrazyCo/12A/README.md

-Programming for first year A-Level
+Programming for first and second year A-Level (didnt want to make a new repo)

 Coding in Visual Studio, linked to Replit through github